salesforce-marketingcloud/FuelSDK-Ruby/README.md

 The Fuel SDK for Ruby provides easy access to ExactTarget's Fuel API Family services, including a collection of REST APIs and a SOAP API.
 These APIs provide access to ExactTarget functionality via common collection types such as array/hash.

 ## New Features in Version .9 ##
-- **Streamlined Folder Support**: All objects that support folders within the UI now have a property called folderId in the SDK .
+- **Streamlined Folder Support**: All objects that support folders within the UI now have a standardized property called folderId.
 - **Interaction Support**: Now supports Import and Email::SendDefinition objects .
 - **Profile Attribute Support**: Added the ability to manage profile attributes through the ProfileAttribute object.
 - **Support for single request to Add/Update**:A single request can be made which will create the object if one doesn't already or update one if it does.
 This works for Subscriber, DataExtension::Row, and List objects using the Put method.